How to Develop an Android App: All Points you Should Consider

 The target audience will definitely influence the design of the user interface and development features because these are ultimate users, domestic side consumers or corporate professionals who will download and use your app.

 When considering your target audience, you need to pay attention to their age group, demographics and location, and income levels.
-If you are developing an app for a specific audience, for example, patients from a specific medical history, or travelers from a particular region, you’ll have to consider their backgrounds.
+If you are developing apps for Android for a specific audience; for example, patients with a detailed medical history or travelers from a particular region, you’ll have to consider their backgrounds.

 Platform